scapaf64-prog/my-python-games/Tetris4/README.txt

 ...one of my favorits.

-"cash register"-animation for full lines
+"cash register"-animation for lines to clear,

 ARROW-KEY's to move,   SPACE to drop down,    ESC to exit